You may have seen raw cacao nibs on the shelves of your local health food store. Perhaps you’ve read about the benefits of this so-called superfood.

 Emily Stone, one of the founders of Uncommon Cacao, talks me through daily life on a cacao farm.

-It’s clear that cacao passes through many hands before it gets to the chocolate manufacturer.
+The cacao passes through many hands before it gets to the chocolate manufacturer.

 “Is cacao a raw product?”
 Emily muses.
 “It is.
 Until the cacao makes it to the hands of the chocolate maker, there typically hasn’t been any form of sterilization or control of what could potentially be around it in the environment.”